adjivas/ml/README.md

                                                           .join(env!("CARGO_PKG_NAME")));
 }
 ```

+## Features
+Consider this list of fonctionalities like unstandard-uml.
+* implem -- add a column to show the functions from a implementation.

 ## Knowledge
 This is a reading list of material relevant to *Ml*.
 It includes prior research that has - at one time or another - influenced the design of *Ml*, as well as publications about *Ml*.